The Art of Slow Living Retreat

 How can I design my life, work and actions authentically and mindfully?

-You gain fresh perspectives on yourself and your questions, and learn tools that help you to integrate more awareness into your daily life.
+You will get to know tools that help you to integrate more awareness into your daily life.
 You will be guided by a food professionell and empowerment coach with whom you can work on personal goals - while being part of a week of sisterhood.
-You connect to yourself and explore how meaningful taste and pleasure are for body, soul and your personal wellbeing.
+We will integrate this four elements on a daily basis:

 Concept & Retreat Coordination